 Advocates can assist you with the following:

-Find information on your rights as a crime victim
+Providing education to you about your rights as a crime victim

-Guidance in dealing with the court system
+Guidance in dealing with the court system including court accompaniment

 Assistance in completing and filing applications for crime victim compensation

 Providing contact information for local resources and counseling referrals

 A subpoena is an order directing you to be present at the time and place stated.
 You may receive your subpoena by mail or in person.
 Upon receipt of a subpoena from the District Attorney’s Office please call this office to determine if you can be placed “on call.”
 This means you may not have to appear in court until absolutely needed provided we have a reliable way to communicate with you and provided that you can make it to court when requested to do so.
 Call the District Attorney’s Office at the number listed on your subpoena to be placed “on call.”
 You must leave both day and nighttime phone numbers where you can be reached during trial week.
 If you are placed “on call” you will not have to come to the courthouse unless someone from the District Attorney’s Office or a law enforcement agency calls you.

 Q: I’m a victim of domestic abuse, can I drop my case?

 A: Many people incorrectly believe that a victim has the power to “press charges” against the abuser, or to later “drop the charges.”
 All crimes are offenses against the community, not just the individual victim.
 All criminal complaints are prosecuted on behalf of the citizens of the county where the crime occurred and the State of Georgia and not the individual who called the police or the person who may have been personally harmed by the defendant’s conduct.
 Only the prosecutor can file or dismiss charges.
 This is important because it takes the responsibility for prosecuting the abuser away from the victim and puts it on the prosecutor – where it legally belongs.
 It also means that the defendant cannot pressure the victim into dropping the charges.